khivuksergey/Portmonetka.Backend/README.md

 2. **Transaction Management**

-* Add multiple transactions at once, specifying descriptions, amounts, categories, and dates.
+* Add Transactions Easily: Add multiple transactions at once, specifying descriptions, amounts, categories, and dates effortlessly.
+* Smart Template Usage: Create and save templates for frequently used transactions.
+When you add a new transaction with a description that matches a template, the template's fields will automatically populate, saving you time and reducing repetitive data entry.
-* Validate data on both the front-end and back-end to ensure accurate inputs.
+* Data Validation: Rest assured that your inputs are accurate and error-free.
+Our system performs data validation on both the front-end and back-end, ensuring precise and reliable data recording.

 3. **Balance Section**